 Jeff is an accomplished ultra-marathon runner, never shy of a challenge, having completed races in the most extreme conditions, including the Egyptian Sahara, Amazon Basin, Northern Iceland, and Fijian mountains.
-When not indulging his passion for travel and adventure, Jeff resides in Toronto, Canada.
+Jeff resides in Toronto, Canada, when not indulging his passion for travel and adventure.

 Michael Hatch is CCUA’s Vice President of Government Relations.
 Michael manages the team that runs CCUA’s advocacy and policy work at the federal and provincial levels on behalf of credit unions.
 Prior to joining CCUA in 2018, Michael spent a decade at a government relations consulting firm working primarily for national associations.
 During that time he also served as chief economist to a large retail trade association, and was their national media spokesperson as well, conducting well over 2,000 media interviews in all formats over ten years.
 Michael also worked on Parliament Hill for three years as an economic policy advisor.
 Originally from Newfoundland, Michael has a degree in Economics from the University of Toronto.

-Dimah Khalili is a seasoned communication and digital marketing leader, with extensive national and global experience, helping organizations to bring their missions and brands to life through compelling stories, strategic thought leadership, and robust strategies that leverage creativity, design thinking, and project management skills.
+Dimah Khalili is an experienced Communications and Member Engagement leader with extensive national and global experience.
+She has helped organizations bring their missions and brands to life through compelling stories, strategic thought leadership, and robust strategies that leverage creativity, design thinking, and project management skills.

-In previous roles, Dimah worked for world leaders in the public and non-profit sectors, including the late King Hussein of Jordan, King Abdullah II of Jordan, and The Crown Prince of Wales (currently the King of the UK).
+In her previous roles, Dimah has worked for world leaders in the public and non-profit sectors, including the late King Hussein of Jordan, King Abdullah II of Jordan, and The Crown Prince of Wales (currently the King of the UK).
 Additionally, she has worked in the private sector for a global multi-billion-dollar private equity firm, Saraya Holdings.

 Dimah was awarded the Jordanian Medal (Decoration) for Achievements at the World Economic Forum, Dead Sea by Jordan King Abdullah II in 2003.
-Also, she is a recipient of two academic scholarships: the Carol Dickson Memorial Scholarship by Rotman School of Management from the University of Toronto in 2012, and the British Chevening Scholarship by the UK Foreign and Commonwealth Office in 2000.
+She is also a recipient of two academic scholarships: the Carol Dickson Memorial Scholarship from the Rotman School of Management, the University of Toronto, in 2012 and the British Chevening Scholarship from the UK Foreign and Commonwealth Office in 2000.